 - Micro computers

 I, of course, have my favorite subjects but as you can see I’m not really a specialist on any subject, rather I’m specialist at being a non-specialist.
-Or as one of my kids once said: “You don’t know a lot about anything but you know a little bit about a lot”.
+Or as one of my kids once said: “You don’t know a lot about anything but you know a little bit about a lot of thing”.
 This is probably a fair description.

 Once in a while I manage to squeeze in some research in my spare time and then I’m looking into how people learn to program.
 I find it quite interesting trying to understand how people think when learning to program – to be honest I find it very interesting to observe people and try to understand why people behave the way they do.
 This is not only related to learning to program but also how people behave in groups, etc.